-- (1) Air Ticket: The cost of a round-trip ticket between an international airport designated by JICA and Japan will be borne by JICA. - (2) Travel Insurance: Term of Insurance: From arrival to departure in Japan.
-The traveling time outside Japan shall not be covered.
+- (1) Air Ticket: The cost of a round-trip ticket between an international airport designated by JICA and Japan will be borne by JICA. - (2) Travel Insurance: Coverage is from time of arrival up to departure in Japan.
+Thus traveling time outside Japan will not be covered.